 Over the years, the materials formed inside the stars become part of our bodies, which are renewed with such elements all the time.
 Two years ago, researchers discovered that 97 percent of the atoms in the human body are of the same types as those found in stars.
 Moreover, 93 percent of the body’s mass is believed to be stardust.

 In 2009, a scientist from the Tohoku Institute of Technology (Japan) named Masaki Kobayashi decided to investigate human bioluminescence – our ability to emit light.
-To do that, he recruited five individuals and photographed their naked bodies during 20 minutes every three hours, for three days.
+To do that, he recruited five individuals and photographed their naked bodies for 20 minutes every three hours, for three days.
 The photographs were taken with cameras extremely sensitive to light.
-The results showed that certain portions of the individuals such as their necks and heads emitted light constantly, reaching a maximum brightness around four in the afternoon.
+The results showed that certain portions of the individuals, such as their necks and heads, emitted light constantly, reaching a maximum brightness around four in the afternoon.

 This is probably a consequence of our biological clock, due to which we spend more energy during the late afternoon.
 Scientists believe that our bioluminescence is produced by small molecules called fluorophores, which emit photons after interacting with electrons released by cellular respiration.